Premature FD Withdrawal: Rules and Penalty Charges

 While there are several reasons to opt for an early FD withdrawal, it's crucial to weigh in the potential downsides like lost interest income and penalties.
 Consider all the factors before opting for premature FD withdrawal.

-For maintaining a robust financial health without frequent disruptions to your investment plans, consider exploring what Ujjivan Small Finance Bank offers in terms of flexible fixed deposits solutions.
-Visit our website now.
+For maintaining a robust financial health without frequent disruptions to your investment plans, consider exploring what Ujjivan Small Finance Bankoffers in terms of fixed deposits.
+Visit our website now and start investing in your choice of FD.

 FAQs